momentine/napkin/README.md

 A sticky note cross-platform desktop application developed using Electron, Vite 2, Vue 3, TypeScript, and Electron Builder.

 Napkin is named after *"napkin notes,"* which refers to casual handwritten notes made on a napkin or any available piece of paper.
-It captures the essence of impromptu ideas being captured in a spontaneous manner.
+It captures the essence of impromptu ideas.

 ## User Interface (How Napkin Differs from Traditional Sticky Note Apps)